wdporter/acim/src/workbook/part-i/44-god-is-the-light-in-which-i-see/index.md

 2. In order to see, you must recognise that light is within, not without.
-²You do not see outside yourself, nor is the equipment for seeing outside you.
+You do not see outside yourself, nor is the equipment for seeing outside you.
-³An essential part of this equipment is the light that makes seeing possible.
+An essential part of this equipment is the light that makes seeing possible.
-⁴It is with you always, making vision possible in every circumstance.
+It is with you always, making vision possible in every circumstance.

 ::: details Annotations

 #::: details Expanded

 In order to see, you must recognise that light is within, not without.
-²You do not see outside yourself, nor is the equipment for seeing outside you.
+You do not see outside yourself, nor is the equipment for seeing outside you.
-³An essential part of this equipment [the equipment for seeing] is the light that makes seeing possible.
+An essential part of this equipment [the equipment for seeing] is the light that makes seeing possible.
-⁴It [the light that makes seeing possible] is with you always, making vision possible in every circumstance.
+It [the light that makes seeing possible] is with you always, making vision possible in every circumstance.

 #::: details Substituted

 In order to see, you must recognise that light is within, not without.
-²You do not see outside yourself, nor is the equipment for seeing outside you.
+You do not see outside yourself, nor is the equipment for seeing outside you.
-³An essential part of the equipment for seeing is the light that makes seeing possible.
+An essential part of the equipment for seeing is the light that makes seeing possible.
-⁴The light that makes seeing possible is with you always, making vision possible in every circumstance.
+The light that makes seeing possible is with you always, making vision possible in every circumstance.

 #::: details Simplified